pmlmodelling/nctoolkit/docs/source/introduction.rst

-Let's look at what it can do using a historical global dataset of sea surface temperature, which you learn about `here <https://psl.noaa.gov/data/gridded/data.cobe2.html>`__ and download at `this link <https://downloads.psl.noaa.gov/Datasets/COBE2/sst.mon.mean.nc>`__.
+Let's look at what it can do using a historical global dataset of sea surface temperature, which you learn about `here <https://psl.noaa.gov/data/gridded/data.cobe2.html>`__.

+Here we will use monthly average temperature for the years 1991-2020 and extract data using a thredds server.

 The preferred way to import nctoolkit is: